avaneev/biteopt/README.md

 convergence time.

-4. Parallelization of this algorithm is technically possible, but is counter-productive.
+4. Parallelization of this algorithm is technically possible, but is counter-productive (increases convergence time considerably).
 It is more efficient to run several optimizers in parallel with different random seeds.

 ## Warning ##

-When solving problems whose solutions are critical and may be health-threatening, always use several optimization strategies (methods) to find the optimal solution.
+When solving problems whose solutions are critical and may be health-threatening, always use several optimization strategies (methods) to find the optimal solution, do not rely on a single strategy when solving multi-modal problems.

 ## Users ##
 This library is used by: